 (b) tow any smaller boat.

-(3) The holder of a pearl boat licence in respect of, or master or person in apparent control of, a boat used in compliance with a requirement made under subsection (1) may apply to the Executive Director for reimbursement of any costs incurred in that use and the Executive Director shall decide the amount, if any, that is to be paid to that holder, master or person and that amount shall be paid to that holder, master or person and charged to the Fisheries Research and Development Fund.
+(3) The holder of a pearl boat licence in respect of, or master or person in apparent control of, a boat used in compliance with a requirement made under subsection (1) may apply to the CEO for reimbursement of any costs incurred in that use and the CEO shall decide the amount, if any, that is to be paid to that holder, master or person and that amount shall be paid to that holder, master or person and charged to the Fisheries Research and Development Fund.

-(4) A decision of the Executive Director made under subsection (3) is final and binding.
+(4) A decision of the CEO made under subsection (3) is final and binding.

 [Section 37 amended by No. 49 of 1996 s.
-64.]
+64; No. 28 of 2006 s.
+241.]

 Part 6 — Pearling Industry Advisory Committee